epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 	2) Relational database
 	>
 	```
-	WARNING: Both options load the research data (ADNI, PPMI and EDSD) in a relational database.
+	**NOTE:** Both options load the research data (ADNI, PPMI and EDSD) in a relational database.
 The first option will upload the data in the LDSM database using PostgresRAW, and the second in an unofficial postgres database named "research-db".

 	```
 	Please enter an id for the main dataset to process, e.g. 'demo' and a